czhu505/homework4-cunywang/README.md

 ### Applied (5 points total)

 Submit the mapper.py and reducer.py and the output file (.csv or .txt) for the first question in lesson 6 for Udacity.
-(The one labelled "Quiz: Sales per Category")
+(The one labelled "Quiz: Sales per Category")  Instructions for how to get set up is inside the Udacity lectures.